davetodd/akshays-tomb/_drafts/chapter-2.md

 The man continued to frown at the camp, then sighed and tried to smile pleasantly.
 Then he said, "Now that your seven day land use trial has ended, who intends to continue in our extended residence program?"

 After a brief silence, the man said in a tired voice, "As you know, Freehull considers property to be a public commodity, and welcomes visitors to reside where they please for up to seven days.
-After that, extended residence costs one half-mark per day, to be presented bimonthly at the Freehull Estate Administration Center.
+After that, extended residence costs one half-mark per week, to be presented bimonthly at the Freehull Estate Administration Center.
 Any additional non-land usage has an additional surcharge, as you would expect."

 None of the Wallanporters replied.
 The man looked around, exasperated.
 "Seriously, people?"